lsuxrstudio/xrstudioguides/timecode-sync/README.md

 ##### `Step 20.`\|`BTS`| :large_blue_diamond: :large_blue_diamond:

 At this point you can also set Optitrack Live Link source to use Timecode.
-This way the Source will use the Engine's timcode to evaluate its subjects.
+This way the Source will use the Engine's timecode to evaluate its subjects.
 Go to Window > Virtual Production > Live Link > Optitrack > Settings > **Evaluation Mode > Timecode**.

 ![Optitrack Timecode](images/optitrack-timecode.png)